Avocado Benefits: Dr. David Sinclair’s Number One Healthiest Fruit

 The vitamin E in avocados is a powerful antioxidant that reduces inflammation, oxidative stress, and high blood pressure.
 It also boosts the immune system, cognition, reproductive health, and skin health.

-Folate in Avocados
+Folate (folic acid) in Avocados

 The folate (vitamin B9) in avocados facilitates the production of RNA and DNA in cells, is crucial for reproduction and fertility, and reduces the risk of cancers, cardiovascular disease, and strokes.